tenetxyz/biomes-contracts/README.md

-# Biomes AW
+# DUST

-A Biome Is a Playful Sandbox.
-Deploy Smart Contracts to Create Games on Top of It.
-This repo hosts the contracts for the sandbox.
+This repo hosts the contracts for the DUST world.

 ### Running